DXA

 T-scores and Z-scores measuring bone mineral density.
 T-score ≤ -2.5 indicates osteoporosis; -1.0 to -2.5 indicates osteopenia.

-Vertebral Fracture Assessment on DXA
+Vertebral Fracture Assessment on DXA: What It Shows, Cost &

 Compression fractures visible as loss of vertebral height, anterior wedging, endplate deformity.
 Graded as mild, moderate, or severe based on height loss percentage.